tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 | `analytics_user` | `SELECT` only                          | Read-only access for BI tools, analysts, etc. |

-Only **one migration user per environment** should exist, and its usage should be limited to your CI/CD pipelines (e.g., GitHub Actions, GitLab CI, etc.).
+Only **one migration user per environment** should exist, and its usage should be limited to your CI/CD pipelines (e.g., Github Actions, Gitlab CI, etc.).

 ### A step beyond: match applications with roles